 Always Request For A 12 Month Validity

 As I said above, Class 600 Tourist Visa, for Australia, allows people to travel for a period of 3 or 6 or 12 months, depending upon their travel history and the intent to travel Australia again.
-My personal advice would be requesting for a 12-month visa in your cover letter, so that your next visit, in a year will at least be free.
+My personal advice would be requesting a 12-month visa in your cover letter, so that your next visit, in a year will at least be free.
 I mentioned in my cover letter that I needed a 12-month visa because I work as a travel blogger, and I’ll most likely be revisiting Australia in the next 7 to 10 months.
 Though it only entitled me to stay for a maximum of 3 months during each visit, I still have the freedom to land in the country for an unlimited number of times within one year.

 Don’t Pay An Agent: The Process Is Super Simple

 Australian Tourist visa process, in one word, is Simple.
 The application takes no more than 15 minutes to get over with, you also do not require to have a medical insurance or hotel bookings or a return flight ticket.
 Though if you can, it’s always the best idea to show as many supportive documents as you can, but in this case, even if you can’t, you should be fine.
 Just mention in your cover letter about your plans and provide a rough itinerary.
 In my case, I showed an unreserved flight itinerary, that I managed to get without having to pay for a penny and by using MakeMyTrip.
-I’d no hotel bookings, and no medical insurance either.
+I had no hotel bookings, and no medical insurance either.
 But everything still turned out to be good in the end.

 Moreover, you are not required to deposit your passport with your application, which makes the process even more easier.
 Unlike with other visas, where you’re required to collect your passport after the visa stamp or receive it at home if you’d paid for a courier service, for Australia, you don’t need to worry about anything.
 Just submit the application at your nearest VFS centre with a few photocopies of your passport and wait for an email to be received, with your visa grant ID.
 The only disappointment, however, may be the amount of time the Australian embassy takes to say their decision, so plan Enough in advance.